bkelemen56/tidy-data/codebook.md

 The `get_raw_data.R` script will download and unzip the raw data into the "UCI HAR Dataset" folder under the current directory.
 For more information on the raw data, refer to the README.txt file in the raw data folder.

-The following files comprise the raw data:
+The following files comprise the raw data from the "UCI HAR Dataset" folder (sub-folders "Inertial Signals" are not used in this project and not documented):

 Folder | Filename | No Observations | No Fields | Format | Description
 ------ | -------- | --------------- | --------- | ------ | -----------